-2.2.3 Issue 3 - Water Quality 2.2.3.1 Nonpoint sources Nonpoint source pollution causes major violations to water quality standards for the lower Minnesota River.
+2.2.3 Issue 3 - Water Quality 2.2.3.1 Non-point sources Non-point source pollution causes major violations to water quality standards for the lower Minnesota River.
 This is pollution that cannot be traced to a single source, as with point source pollution.
 Instead, pollutants are carried from the land and the atmosphere through runoff water such as stormwater or snowmelt, in seepage through the soil (augmented by tiling), and through atmospheric deposition.
-Nonpoint source pollutants include: - Excess fertilizers, herbicides, and insecticides from agricultural lands and residential areas - Oil, grease, and toxic chemicals from urban runoff and energy production - Sediment from improperly managed construction sites, crop and forest lands, and eroding streambanks - Salt leached from the soil by irrigation practices, and from road and parking lot application - Bacteria and nutrients from waterfowl, livestock, pet wastes, and faulty septic systems - Hydrologic modifications - Atmospheric deposition &lt;sup>1 Changes in the volume, speed, or timing of high and low flows in a water body, generally a stream or river.
+Non-point source pollutants include: - Excess fertilizers, herbicides, and insecticides from agricultural lands and residential areas - Oil, grease, and toxic chemicals from urban runoff and energy production - Sediment from improperly managed construction sites, crop and forest lands, and eroding streambanks - Salt leached from the soil by irrigation practices, and from road and parking lot application - Bacteria and nutrients from waterfowl, livestock, pet wastes, and faulty septic systems - Hydrologic modifications 1 - Atmospheric deposition 2 - 3 1 Changes in the volume, speed, or timing of high and low flows in a water body, generally a stream or river.
 A major cause in the Minnesota River watershed is the intense agricultural land use in the watershed and development, which changes vegetation and covers land with roofs, sidewalks, streets, and parking lots.
-Rainwater, unable to soak into soil, rushes with flash-flood-like intensity to streams. (http://bluegreenbldg.org/technical-terms/) Both natural and human-caused sources of nonpoint pollution are closely related to land use and associated land management practices.
+Rainwater, unable to soak into soil, rushes with flash-flood-like intensity to streams. (http://bluegreenbldg.org/technical-terms/) Both natural and human-caused sources of non-point pollution are closely related to land use and associated land management practices.
 As was previously mentioned, the land use in the upper watershed of the Minnesota River Basin is predominately agricultural, with the lower 80 or more square miles being largely urban.
 These lands outside the District boundaries contribute to the majority of total suspended solids (TSS) and total phosphorus (TP) to the District's water resources, as illustrated in Figure 2-2 and Figure 2-3 (University of Minnesota Extension 2002).
 The quantities of TSS and TP that end up in the lower Minnesota River cause adverse effects on the river's quality, health, and surrounding resources, such as floodplain lakes and streams.
 In urban sectors, vegetated pervious surfaces are being converted to impervious surfaces such as roads, roofs, and parking lots, thereby increasing runoff rates.
-Potential problems documented in the 1999 Plan from stormwater runoff impacts on water quality, and on fish and wildlife resources include: - Toxic levels of pollutants resulting in death or impairment of aquatic life - Reductions in water clarity and quality (including warm water temperatures) resulting in a shift to more pollution tolerant aquatic species - Wildlife injury or death resulting from ingestion of, or entanglement with, trash and debris - Negative impacts on wildlife habitat from nutrients, oxygen-poor water, and sediment Figure 2-2: Comparison of Loads from the Minnesota River Basin.
+Potential problems documented in the 1999 Plan from stormwater runoff impacts on water quality, and on fish and wildlife resources include: - Toxic levels of pollutants resulting in death or impairment of aquatic life - Reductions in water clarity and quality (including warm water temperatures) resulting in a shift to more pollution tolerant aquatic species - Wildlife injury or death resulting from ingestion of, or entanglement with, trash and debris - Negative impacts on wildlife habitat from nutrients, oxygen-poor water, and sediment It is difficult to identify and quantify sources of non-point pollution affecting water resources while considering the diverse nature of the problem.
+The District faces challenges such as raising the awareness of land management practices outside their jurisdiction, and regulating development and re-development activities within the District to reduce non-point source pollution.
+Figure 2-2: Comparison of Loads from the Minnesota River Basin.